webmaxru/nextjs-azure-container-apps-starter/README.md

-# Node.js on Azure Container Apps Starter
+# Next.js on Azure Container Apps Starter

 [Azure Container Apps](https://azure.microsoft.com/en-us/services/container-apps/) is a fully managed serverless container service for building and deploying modern apps at scale.

-It's a perfect choice for hosting fullstack web applications with a server-side rendered components like Next.js or Remix.
+It's a perfect choice for hosting fullstack web applications with a server-side rendered components like [Next.js](https://nextjs.org/) or [Remix](https://remix.run/).

+This project is a minimalistic (but including Next.js essentials like Layout, Style Components, SG, SSR, SWR) example of a Next.js app running on Azure Container Apps.

+It uses [Dockerfile](https://github.com/webmaxru/nextjs-azure-container-apps-starter/blob/main/Dockerfile) with multi-stage builds and automatically copied traced files via [outputStandalone](https://github.com/webmaxru/nextjs-azure-container-apps-starter/blob/main/next.config.js#L3) feature of Next.js to keep image size as small as possible.

 ## How to scaffold an Azure Container App